soyket/cf7-widget-elementor/readme.txt

 This plugin adds new element / widget to Elementor Page Builder which helps you to easily drag and drop contact form 7 forms from a drop down list.
 No need of going in cf7 & copying the shortcode and addding to shortcode widget of elementor anymore !!

-* Check out our new feature to edit and create contact form from elementor edit.
-You don't need to leave elementor editor to modify or create contact form 7! boom!
+* Check out our new feature to edit and create contact form from elementor editor.
+You don't need to leave elementor editor to modify or create contact form 7. boom!
 * Now only Drag and drop the widget inside elementor builder & choose your contact form !
 Done !
 * Want to define style for input, lable, send button, success ?
 No problem !
 This plugin let's you do those directly from elementor screen!
 * Want to add custom page to redirect to when the form is submitted ?
 That is also possible now !